phatphamm01/USUM-Generate-I18/README.md

 ### Features 3:

-Convert json file from one language to another
+Convert json text from one language to another

 ##### Demo: